AmaniGhm/ARP_assignment1/README.md

 Amani GHOMRANI ID: 6237068
 ## User Manual and Documentation:
 ### User Manual:
+#### Drone movement:
+To move the drone use the following keyset :

+      u  i  o
+      j  k  l
+      n  m  ,

 #### Requirements:
 To install the ncurses library, simply open a terminal and type the following command:
 ```console